ibmresilient/resilient-community-apps/fn_extrahop/README.md

 * A note is added to the SOAR incident with the status of the action.
 * The data table `ExtraHop Devices` is updated.

-The workflow is initiated by the manual incident menu item `ExtraHop Reveal(x): search devices`.
+The playbook is initiated by the manual incident menu item `ExtraHop Reveal(x): search devices`.

    ![screenshot: fn-extrahop-revealx-get-devices-action](./doc/screenshots/fn-extrahop-revealx-get-devices-action.png)